John Graweere: Legal suit

-Mihill Gowen
+Descendants

 Graweere arranged for his son to be indentured until the age of 21 with a planter, Christopher Stafford.
 His intention was to have his son obtain an education.
 While still at the Stafford plantation, Mihill fathered a child with an enslaved black woman known as Prossa as well as Pallassa, a Kimbundu name.
 (Note: Her name was stated Rosa in the General order) Gowen was freed of his indentured servitude by Christopher Stafford in his will and he lived in York County, Virginia.
 Ann Barnhouse, sister of Christopher Stafford, went to court in 1655 to free William Gowen, the son of Gowen and Prossa.
 Barnhouse, of Martin's Hundred, had William baptized and she posted a bond for the boy.
 She vowed "never to trouble Mihill Gowen or his son, William, or to demand service".
 (Note: In 1657, Gowen and his son were free and previously held by Christopher Stafford and Ann Barnhouse.
 A slave named Rosa was listed in the record.
 The subject was "The freedom of Mihill and his son William".)
 Gowen was free in 1657.
 Mihill took his son with him when he was freed, but he was not able to take Prossa with them.
 Gowen bought several acres to farm tobacco in James City County.
 He developed a relationship with a white woman.

-Other

-There was a man, John, who was a servant of ship captain William Evans or Ewins.
-John was in England in 1622 when he departed on the James.
+The Goins families in the United States are paternally descended from Graweere, including ones in groups such as the Melungeons and the Lumbee.